jaksik/epic-national-parks/src/pages/markdown/national-parks-in-colorado/index.md

 ### 1. Rocky Mountain National Park
-![Rocky Mountain National Park](./rocky-mountain.jpg) Rocky Mountain National Park is a majestic alpine oasis that might just leave you thinking that you were a part of The Sound of Music.
-With crystal clear mountain lakes, lush forests, a 14,000 foot peak, and an abundance of wild life, it truly is something.
+![Rocky Mountain National Park](./rocky-mountain.jpg) Rocky Mountain National Park is a majestic alpine oasis full of crystal clear mountain lakes, lush forests, and an abundance of wildlife.
+There is an abundance of hiking and camping throughout the park as well as scenic by-ways that compare to nothing else in the country.

+Most people to choose to drive through the park by starting in Estes Park and taking Trail Ridge Road over to Grand Lake.
+It takes just over an hour and a half to drive through Rocky Mountain National Park when there is good weather and no traffic.
+However, it's likely to take upwards of 3 hours if you plan on stopping to take photos.

 ### 2. Mesa Verde National Park
 ![Biscayne National Park](./mesa-verde.jpg)